Undergraduate BA (Hons)

 EXPLORE OUR ENGLISH FACILITIES

-Fancy learning your craft using the same type of equipment you’ll use when you’re working?
-Study with us, and you’ll become confident and comfortable with industry-standard kits and facilities.
-You won’t just be left to work it out on your own – our experienced tutors and technicians will show you how to master everything we have on offer.
+Are you interested in learning your craft by using the same type of equipment that you will use when you are working?
+Study with us, and you will become confident and comfortable with industry-standard kits and facilities.
+You will not simply be left to work it out on your own—our experienced tutors and technicians will show you how to master everything that we have on offer.

 Explore our English facilities at the University of Salford.